ailinca/Javascript-Quiz/README.md

 # Javascript-Quiz
-A simple and friendly Javascript, HTML, CSS and a little Bootstrap based online quiz.
+A simple, dynamical and friendly online quiz about a local hip-hop band.
+Technologies: Javascript, JSON, HTML, CSS, Bootstrap